 This woman is selling coquito acaramelado —sweet coconut surrounded by hardened caramel that she makes in her home each night.

-San Rafael snacks (below)
+San Rafael snacks (above)

 San Rafael is a pedestrian walkway with dozens of food stalls

 You will find every kind of pork sandwich, alongside the popular pizza made with tomato sauce, onions and cheese.
 There are fritters made from dough, plantains or taro, and for a quick snack try a paper cup filled with chicharrones (pork crackling).